bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 spl-token create-token --enable-freeze
 ```

+You should immediately see the message: `Creating token <SOME-ADDRESS>`.
+Copy that address as we'll be using it later.

 What just happened?
 Remember, all we had to do to create a token was to send instructions to the Token Program.
 Specifically we sent the Token Program two instructions:

 1. To create a new account (this is carried out by the [System Program](https://docs.solana.com/developing/runtime-facilities/programs#system-program))
-2. To recognize this new account as a token [Mint](https://docs.solana.com/integrations/exchange#token-mints)
+2. To recognize this new account as a Token [Mint](https://docs.solana.com/integrations/exchange#token-mints)

 Solana lets us bundle both of these instructions into a single transaction.
 We can visualize this transaction like so:

 ![Friel creates BUG](friel-creates-bug.png)

-If you take a look at [my transaction](https://explorer.solana.com/tx/2wAaKQw2vhraXqM8beFkKm3fgG11zpRrVa3V9XYA6eKfgVn2YmKppQCCgsbstRYHgsib9jz97F4nUZy4EsTVM2bM), you'll see that the entire transaction cost my "Friel" account 0.0014716 SOL or $0.316394.
-If you scroll to the "Instructions" section at the bottom of the explorer, you'll see that the vast majority of this (0.0014616 SOL) was used to fund the new account we created.
+If you take a look at [my transaction](https://explorer.solana.com/tx/2wAaKQw2vhraXqM8beFkKm3fgG11zpRrVa3V9XYA6eKfgVn2YmKppQCCgsbstRYHgsib9jz97F4nUZy4EsTVM2bM), you'll see that the entire transaction cost my "Friel" account 0.0014716 SOL or ~$0.31.
+If you scroll to the "Instructions" section at the bottom of the explorer, you'll see that the vast majority of this fee (0.0014616 SOL) was used to fund the new account we created.
 This new account is called a **mint** because it will hold all the metadata that describes our token's features, such as its supply, number of decimals, and the various addresses that have authority over parts of it.

 In keeping with the human-readable theme, I initialized this mint at `BUGuuhPsHpk8YZrL2GctsCtXGneL1gmT5zYb7eMHZDWf` or "BUG".
 If you ran the last command on your own, you initialized your mint at a randomly generated address.
 I cover how you can use vanity addresses at the end of this tutorial.